-Through various forms of visual media, I chart and map my experience to explore desire as well as the construction of identity and its relation to the past, home, geography, sexuality, social classes, and power.
+Through various forms of visual media, I chart and map my experience to explore desire as well as the construction of identity and its relation to the past, home, geography, social classes, and power.

 The intensity of lower-class, male-dominated spaces, the allure and danger of southern environments, and the ramifications of being an outsider to family and local culture are intrinsic to my history and provide fruitful visual metaphors for recursive issues surrounding loss, neglect, sexuality, and survival.